-They all follow the basic instructions of: Melt some butter in a pan, add in the flour, sugar, extract, salt, and chopped nuts.
-Mix and mold them into balls, place on cookie sheet and bake.
+They all follow the basic instructions of: melt some butter in a pan, add in the flour, sugar, extract, salt, and chopped nuts.
+Mix and mold them into balls, place on a cookie sheet and bake.
 Let cool and roll each ball in confectioners sugar.

-The secret I have found when experimenting or asking friends who make them and that don’t taste as good as mine, is the quantity of the nuts and the lack of vanilla extract.
+The secret I have found when asking friends who make their own butterball cookies that don’t taste as good as mine, is the quantity of the nuts and the lack of vanilla extract.

 But honestly, I see so many other recipes that use a scant amount of chopped nuts.
-In this recipe, we use a 1:1 of the nuts and flour.
-So that gives you an idea of how much the flavor of the pecans are in this version of the butterball.
+In this recipe, we use a 1:1 ratio of the nuts and flour.
+So that gives you an idea of how much the flavor of the pecans is in this version of the butterball.

-- 1 cup finely chopped pecans (1 cup of whole pecans will still produce approximately 1 cup of chopped pecans).
+- finely chopped pecans (1 cup of whole pecans will still produce approximately 1 cup of chopped pecans).
 You can use a blender or food processor.